franko/gsl-shell/doc/source/matrices.rst

 .. function:: prod(A, B)

-   Return the matrix product of the transpose of A time B. It can be useful also to compute the scalar product of a column vector.
+   Return the matrix product of the transpose of A time B. If A or B are complex the hermitian conjugate are taken instead.
+This function can be useful also to compute the scalar product of two column vectors.